 - Official phone/fax no, cell no, personal e-mail address (to whom correspondence is to be addressed) in case of posting please provide new address

 - Authors are advised to suggest 1x National & 1x International Reviewers in given format

 |National Reviewer||International Reviewer|

 - Keywords 3–10 (Medical Subject Headings – MeSH) in alphabetical order

 - Abstract should be of 250 words

-Note: Kindly don’t use abbreviations in the abstract, figures and tables .No references to be cited in the abstract.
+Note: Kindly don’t use abbreviations in the TITLE .No references to be cited in the abstract.

 Keywords: Key words not more than ten.
 Use terms from the Medical Subject Headings (MeSH) list of index medicus, if suitable MeSH terms are not yet available for recently introduced terms, present terms may be used.
 Key words should be arranged alphabetically.

 Introduction: This should summarize the purpose and the rationale for the study.
 It should neither review the subject extensively nor should it have data or conclusions of the study.
 Do not cite more than 10 references in the introduction.

 Patients and Methods: This should include exact method or observation or experiment.
 If an apparatus is used, its manufacturer’s name and address should be given in parenthesis.
 If the method is established, give reference but if the method is new, give enough information so that another author is able to perform it.
 If a drug is used, its generic name, dose and route of administration must be given.
 Methodology section should contain (without headings) study design, place and duration of study, sample size, sampling technique, inclusion and exclusion criteria, data collection and analysis procedure.
 Statistical method must be mentioned and specify any general computer programme used.
 The info system used should be clearly mentioned.